 Don't ask without giving back

-So, while you are designing them, don’t design them like a task, where you are on the receiving end alone.
+If you" them don't design them like a task where you are on the receiving end alone.
 It has to be something mutual.

 Feel free to ask anything